 Yes!
-In New York, if you are 30+, you were eligible beginning Tuesday, March 30th, and if you are 16+, you were eligible beginning Tuesday, April 6th.
+In New York, all individuals 5 years of age and older that reside in the United States are eligible to receive the vaccine.
 Eligibility may differ for other states.
 However, if you live, work, or go to school in New York, you can be vaccinated in New York.

 How should I prepare for receiving the vaccine?